+How Sedation Can Help with Dental Phobia and Anxiety.
 At Lake of the Pines Dental, we pride ourselves on being aware of how our patients feel while in our office and the dental chair.
 We understand that not every patient that comes to see us is excited about the treatment.
 Dr. Harris has made it his priority to spend time speaking with and getting to know our patients.
 This is especially true for patients who have anxiety surrounding the dentist and treatment.
-To help make our patients feel more comfortable and calm, we offer a couple of different types of sedation methods for deep relaxation.
+To help make our patients feel more comfortable and calm, we offer a couple of different types of methods for deep relaxation.

-Nitrous Oxide is the mildest form of dental sedation that is available to patients.
+Nitrous Oxide is the mildest form of sedation dentistry that is available to patients.
 Nitrous Oxide is a gas that is mixed with oxygen.
 It is breathed, by the patient, through a mask.
 The medication is given before and during dental procedures.
-Being a mild form of sedation, you, the patient, will be awake and aware of the entire treatment.
+Being a mild form, you, the patient, will be awake and aware of the entire treatment.
 Yet, you will be experiencing relaxation.
 As soon as we remove the mask, Dr. Harris and his team will give you oxygen to reverse the medication.
 You will be completely aware and able to drive.

 Nitrous oxide can be used on child and adult patients who have anxiety about a procedure or need a little relaxation to make it through their treatment.
 If you or a member of your family would enjoy this form of sedation, please speak to us about it at your next visit.

 Another form of light sedation is oral sedation.
-Patients will receive an oral sedation pill one hour before the dental appointment.
+Patients will receive a pill one hour before the dental appointment.
 The medication that is often given is Halcion, which is a benzodiazepine.
 Halcion is in the same medication class as Valium.
 For more information about how oral sedation can help you, call our office.

 We look forward to hearing from you.